 It had been highly probable that non-publicly held US entities would have remained restricted to US GAAP for the foreseeable future, both from habit and because no other set of standards would be viewed as being acceptable.
-However, the American Institute of Certified Public Accountants, which oversees the private-sector auditing profession's standards in the US, amended its rules in 2008 to fully recognise IASB as an accounting standard-setting body (giving it equal status with the FASB), meaning that auditors and other service providers in the US could now issue opinions (or provide other levels of assurance, as specified under pertinent guidelines) which affirmed that IFRS-based financial statements conformed with "generally accepted accounting principles."
+However, the American Institute of Certified Public Accountants (AICPA), which oversees the private-sector auditing profession's standards in the US, amended its rules in 2008 to fully recognise IASB as an accounting standard-setting body (giving it equal status with the Financial Accounting Standards Board (FASB)), meaning that auditors and other service providers in the US could now issue opinions (or provide other levels of assurance, as specified under pertinent guidelines) which affirmed that IFRS-based financial statements conformed with "generally accepted accounting principles."
 This change, coupled with the promulgation by IASB of a long-sought standard providing simplified financial reporting rules for privately held entities (described later in this chapter), might be seen as increasing the likelihood that a more broadly-based move to IFRS will occur in the US over the coming years.

-The historic 2002 Norwalk Agreement-between the US standard setter, FASB, and the IASB-called for "convergence" of the respective sets of standards, and indeed a number of revisions of either US GAAP or IFRS have already taken place to implement this commitment.
-The aim of the Boards was to complete the milestone projects of the Memorandum of Understanding (MoU) by the end of June 2011.
+The historic 2002 Norwalk Agreement-embodied in a Memorandum of Understanding (MoU) between the US standard setter, FASB, and the IASB-called for "convergence" of the respective sets of standards, and indeed a number of revisions of either US GAAP or IFRS have already taken place to implement this commitment.
+The aim of the Boards was to complete the milestone projects of the MoU by the end of June 2011.

 Despite this commitment by the Boards, certain projects such as financial instruments (impairment and hedge accounting), revenue recognition, leases and insurance contracts were deferred due to their complexity and the difficulty in reaching consensus views.
-The converged standard on revenue recognition was finally published in May 2014, although both

-Boards have subsequently deferred its effective date.
+The converged standard on revenue recognition, IFRS 15, was finally published in May 2014, although both Boards have subsequently deferred its effective date to annual periods beginning on or after 1 January 2018.
+The standard on leasing, IFRS 16, was published in January 2016, bringing to completion the work of the Boards on the MoU projects.
 Details of these and other projects of the standard setters are included in a separate section in each relevant chapter of this book.